Industrial and Hazardous Waste Permits - Renewal Application

-The procedures for renewing a solid waste permit are found in 30 Texas Administrative Code (TAC) 305.50.
-Processing a renewal application may take up to 450 days.
-The application forms referred to on this page may be found in Industrial and Hazardous Waste Forms and Other Permitting Information.
+The procedures for renewing a solid waste permit are found in 30 Texas Administrative Code (TAC) 305 Subchapter D. Processing a renewal application may take up to 450 days.
+The application forms referred to on this page may be found in Industrial and Hazardous Waste Forms and Guidance.

 The TCEQ adopted amendments to 30 TAC 39, Public Notice, requiring newspaper notice in an alternative language for certain permit applications.
-These rule amendments were adopted on November 9, 2005, and became effective on November 30, 2005.
-Applications filed on or after November 30, 2005, will be subject to the alternative language notice newspaper publication requirements.
+These rule amendments were adopted and became effective November 30, 2005.
+Applications filed on or after that date are subject to the requirements for alternative language newspaper notices.
 A checklist for determining whether the alternative language notice requirement applies to a particular hazardous and/or industrial solid waste permit application is included in the TCEQ Part A and Part B hazardous waste permit applications.
-These forms, along with the notice language templates translated into Spanish, and the Public Notice Verification Form are available in Industrial and Hazardous Waste Forms and Other Permitting Information.
+These forms, along with the notice language templates translated into Spanish, and the Public Notice Verification Form are available in Industrial and Hazardous Waste Forms and Guidance.

 Here is summary of the administrative process to renew a permit.
-Application forms are available in Industrial and Hazardous Waste Forms and Other Permitting Information:
+Application forms are available in Industrial and Hazardous Waste Forms and Guidance:

-- As described under 30 TAC 335.391, we encourage you to hold a pre-application meeting with the public to allow both you and the public an opportunity to identify potential issues.
+- As described under 30 TAC Chapter 39 and 30 TAC 335.391, we encourage you to hold a pre-application meeting with the public to allow both you and the public an opportunity to identify potential issues.
 You are also encouraged to hold a pre-application meeting with us and notify us of your intent to file a renewal application;

 - If appropriate (see 30 TAC 305 42(d), 51(a), or 51(b)), complete an original updated Part A application form plus 3 full copies;